Bessie’s Pillow

 “She was the embodiment of pioneer women.
 Instead of going across the country, she went across the ocean.
 She looked forward and faced everything with such courage.
 She did it.
 She did for others.
 Her valor.
 She was a role model for what people should do for others.
 She had common sense and heart and acted upon it.
 Forthright, brave, an exceptional woman.”

-Wendy Greenberg, Retired Reading Specialist, Mahopac, NY
+Wendy Greenberg, Retired Reading Specialist

 An Outstanding Resource